WildBeavers/terraform-aws-ec2-instance/docs/user/variables.md

 ## ephemeral_block_device

-Description: List of Ephemeral (also known as Instance Store) volumes on the instance.
+Description: List of ephemeral (also known as Instance Store) volumes on the instance.

 Each element of the list supports the following volume configuration attributes (provided as a map):